-This article describes how to plan a meal for weight loss and includes a 7-day meal plan for people to try.
+This article explains how to plan a meal for weight loss and includes a 7-day meal plan for people to consider.
 It also discusses other helpful approaches to weight loss for different groups and those with different dietary requirements.

 A person should plan their meals according to their requirements.
 They should consider: